wso2/docs-choreo-dev/en/pe-docs/docs/manage-databases-and-caches/choreo-managed-caches.md

     - Service plans vary in terms of dedicated CPU, memory (RAM), and storage space allocated for your data store, as well as high-availability configurations for production use cases.
 8. Click **Create**.

+!!!
+Note -
+      Once the Choreo-Managed Cache is created, you can add it to the marketplace so developers can discover these and use them in their applications.
+For more details, see [Add Choreo-Managed Databases and Caches to the Marketplace.](../add-choreo-managed-databases-and-caches-to-the-marketplace)

 ## Connect to your Choreo-Managed Cache

 To connect to your Choreo-Managed Cache, follow these guidelines:

+- Choreo-Managed Cache instances accept traffic from the internet by default.
+You can restrict access to specific IP addresses and CIDR blocks under **Advanced Settings**.
 - Use any legacy Redis® OSS compatible driver (in any programming language) to connect to your Choreo-Managed Cache.
-- You can find the connection parameters in the **Overview** section in the Choreo Console under the relevant database.
+- You can find the connection parameters in the **Overview** section in the Choreo Console.
 Note that Choreo-Managed Cache enforces TLS.
-- Choreo-Managed Cache instances accept traffic from the internet by default.
-You can restrict access to specific IP addresses and CIDR blocks under **Advanced Settings**.

 ## High availability and automatic backups